Skip to main content

 The Intention Behind the Act: Will I Be Judged After I Die?

 Many of us have been taught to fear what comes after life.
-For some, the idea of eternal judgment is terrifying — visions of hell, the bottomless pit, or fire and brimstone meant to keep us in constant fear.
-Growing up hearing these things can plant deep anxiety: Will I be judged for my sins?
+For some, the idea of eternal judgment is terrifying.
+Visions of hell, the bottomless pit, or fire and brimstone are often used to keep people in a constant state of fear.
+Growing up hearing these things can plant deep anxiety.
+Will I be judged for my sins?
 Will I be thrown into that pit?
-What if I’m not good enough?
+What if I am not good enough?

-But the more I reflected, the more I questioned: Is it really the act itself that matters most — or is it the intention behind it?
+The more I reflected, the more I began to question this way of thinking.
+Is it really the act itself that matters most, or is it the intention behind it?

 For example, if someone steals out of desperation to feed their children, is that the same as someone who steals out of greed?
-If someone hurts another out of self-defense, is that the same as someone acting out of cruelty?
+If someone hurts another person in self-defense, is that the same as someone acting out of cruelty?

 I believe the heart behind the act matters.
-I don’t think we’re here to be judged purely on what we’ve done, but rather on why we did it.
+I do not think we are here to be judged purely on what we have done, but rather on why we did it.

 When I started my own healing journey, I had to confront this fear of judgment.
-I’d carried so much guilt and shame from the past — things I thought would damn me forever.
-But as I dug deeper, I realized: I couldn’t truly let go of that fear until I understood my own intentions — and also learned to see the intentions behind others’ actions.
+I carried so much guilt and shame from my past, things I believed would condemn me forever.
+But as I went deeper, I realized I could not truly release that fear until I understood my own intentions and learned to see the intentions behind the actions of others as well.

 Walking in someone else’s shoes taught me empathy.
-It taught me that people’s actions often come from pain, trauma, survival — not from evil.
+It showed me that many actions come from pain, trauma, and survival, not from evil.

-That shift changed everything for me.
+That shift changed everything.
 It allowed me to forgive myself.
-It allowed me to release the old fear of judgment — and instead focus on growth, healing, and becoming a better version of myself.
+It allowed me to let go of the fear of judgment and instead focus on growth, healing, and becoming a better version of myself.

 Healing became the focus.